tgdwyer/tgdwyer.github.io/_chapters/higherorderfunctions.md

 > 2
 > 3

-The definition of `head` is by straight-forward, like-for-like substitution of K into a curried version of our previous definition for `head`.
+The definition of `head` is by straightforward, like-for-like substitution of `K` into a curried version of our previous definition for `head`.
 Note, the following is not code, just statements of equivalence (≡):

 ```
 head ≡ l=>l((h,_)=>h) -- previous uncurried definition of head